Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/perfstress_tests/README.md

 # azure-identity Performance Tests

-In order to run the performance tests, the `azure-devtools` package must be installed.
+In order to run the performance tests, the `devtools_testutils` package must be installed.
 This is done as part of the `dev_requirements` install.
 Start by creating a new Python 3 virtual environment.

 ## Test commands

-Once `azure-devtools` is installed, you will have access to the `perfstress` command line tool, which will scan the current module for runnable perf tests.
+Once `devtools_testutils` is installed, you will have access to the `perfstress` command line tool, which will scan the current module for runnable perf tests.
 Only a specific test can be run at a time (i.e. there is no "run all" feature).

 `perfstress` with no options will list all available tests: